This post contains affiliate links. Read my disclosure policy here.

 Also, you won't believe how easy they are to make and they only require pantry staples that you might already have on hand.

-How to make the best Vegan Chocolate Cupcakes
+How to Make Vegan Chocolate Cupcake Batter

 The batter will come together in just 4 easy steps.
 This is how it's done: